LuckyMaley/Hackathon2019/README.md

 - The database can be a live or a cloud database.
 The system can be improved to make API calls to the cloud database.
 Cloud databases are useful as they are scalable, have low latency, always backed up and are always on.
 - The functionality of the persal numbers can be improved where persal numbers are stored on a cloud database and every time a user tries to register they're credentials can be validated with those persal numbers for greater security.
 - The user interface of the system can be improved to be more user friendly especially when it comes to the core functionality of every user type in the system.
+- The patients also need to be able to log in to view their records and book an appointment.

 # Screenshots